segevmalool/project-reactor-test-runner/readme.md

 - You **must** declare all test methods static.
 The test engine will not instantiate the test classes.

 ## How to create reusable test components

+## To do list

+1. Add a way to represent a partial ordering of test methods.
+2. Add utilities for testing remote services using reactive web client.